ReneB/activerecord-like/README.md

 ```

 ## Dependencies
-Does not work with ARel 4.0.1 or lower or ARel 5.0.0.
-Do a `bundle update arel` to get the latest ARel that is compatible with your ActiveRecord version (4.0 for ActiveRecord 4.0, 5.0 for ActiveRecord 4.1).
+Does not work with Arel 4.0.1 or lower or Arel 5.0.0.
+Do a `bundle update arel` to get the latest Arel that is compatible with your ActiveRecord version (4.0 for ActiveRecord 4.0, 5.0 for ActiveRecord 4.1).

 ## Contributing